Click a topic, or press the enter key on a topic, to reveal its answer.

 The NYC Human Rights Law prohibits discrimination in employment on the basis of these protected categories:

-Age, Race, Color, Religion/Creed, National Origin, Gender, Pregnancy, Gender Identity and Gender Expression , Disability, Sexual Orientation, Marital or Partnership Status, Alienage or Citizenship Status (non-citizen or immigration status), Arrest or Conviction Record, Credit History, Status as a Victim of Domestic Violence, Sexual Violence, or Stalking, Sexual and Reproductive Health Decisions, and Status as a Caregiver (for a child or sick family member).
+Age, Race, Color, Religion/Creed, National Origin, Gender, Pregnancy, Gender Identity and Gender Expression , Disability, Sexual Orientation, Marital or Partnership Status, Immigration or Citizenship Status, Arrest or Conviction Record, Credit History, Status as a Victim of Domestic Violence, Sexual Violence, or Stalking, Sexual and Reproductive Health Decisions, and Status as a Caregiver (for a child or sick family member).

 This protection includes discrimination because of an individual’s actual status as well as what people think or perceive an individual’s status to be.
 Individuals are also protected based on their association with other individuals who fall into a protected category.